-If you’ve been looking into repaving part of your property, you’re likely sat between concrete and asphalt.
-Both are viable options and will be able to provide you a sturdy surface for several decades.
-Here are a few tips to consider when preparing for a repave job, and the difference it carries from resealing.
+If you’re in search of repaving a portion of your land, chances are that you’ve been wavering between concrete and asphalt.
+Both are viable options and will be able to provide you with a sturdy surface for several decades.
+Here are a few tips to consider when preparing for a repaving job, and the difference it carries from resealing.

 Repaving vs resealing

 For both concrete and asphalt, resealing is simply covering an area of either material that has cracked out before and needs repair amendments.
 Often very simple, this can be a do-it-yourself job if done correctly.

 On the other hand, repaving is a much more intensive process and requires the complete removal of existing asphalt or concrete.
 This is why it is important to take care of small cracks before they cause bigger problems down the road.
 Repaving can be done for both residential and commercial properties, with many businesses requiring an even longer life span than homes.

 However, with minimal experience, it’s recommended to get professional consultation prior to attempting.
 This is in order to make sure the process is conducted safely, and there aren’t any future issues.

 When it comes to asphalt, resealing is done by filling in the cracks and then coating the area with a sealant.
 This makes it easier to clean as dirt will not stick or be able to penetrate through the sealant.
 Repaving asphalt involves removing the existing surface and replacing it with new material.
 Some contractors also offer a service that mixes the old asphalt with new material, essentially creating an entirely new layer of pavement.

 Resealing asphalt is more cost-effective, while repaving it should be considered if you are replacing large areas.
 The cost of asphalt repaving can vary depending on the size and difficulty of your project.
 Generally speaking, it will range from several hundred to several thousand dollars.